Mamdani and the United Front We Need

 Class war was the common ground where liberals shook hands with fascists.
 The alliance between UK and US business and political leaders and Italian fascists is a historical fact we cannot lose sight of because the cooperation between seemingly different elite sectors has become routine in the day-to-day working of 21st-century fascism.[7]

-The corporate-state merger may be peak 21st-century fascism but the merger evolved from older forms dating all the way back to capitalism’s early days.
-However, it wasn’t until the 20th century that activists, authors and politicians became conscious that corporations commanded state power and resorted to fascism to maintain their rule.
+The corporate-state merger may be peak 21st-century fascism, but the merger evolved from older forms dating all the way back to capitalism’s early days.
+However, it wasn’t until the 20th century that activists, authors, and politicians became conscious that corporations commanded state power and resorted to fascism to maintain their rule.

 “Fascism begins the moment a ruling class, fearing the people may use their political democracy to gain economic democracy, begins to destroy political democracy in order to retain its power of exploitation and special privilege.” — Tommy Douglas (Seventh Premier of Saskatchewan 1944-1961.
 Considered “The Greatest Canadian” largely for achieving universal healthcare.)